June 22, 2020

 Dear Superintendent Hoffman and Vancouver Board of Education Trustees,

-We at the ArtStarts in Schools Society are writing to support the petition calling for the Vancouver School Board (VSB), superintendent, and trustees to address issues of anti-Black racism in Vancouver public schools, and to eliminate the role of the Vancouver Police Department (VPD) officers in schools through the School Liaison Officer and similar programs by voting accordingly on Motion 9.5 and related items on tonight's agenda.
+ArtStarts in Schools Society supports the petition created by concerned parents, community members, and educators calling for the Vancouver School Board (VSB), Superintendent, and trustees to address issues of anti-Black racism in Vancouver Public Schools and the role of the Vancouver Police Department (VPD) officers in schools through the School Liaison Officer program and other roles.

 ArtStarts in Schools is a registered charity in British Columbia.
-Each year we work to bring meaningful arts experiences to K-12 students throughout the province.
-Our work engages thousands of students, and hundreds of artists and educators each year through arts-integrated performances, free hands-on programs, funded residencies, and professional development experiences.
+We work to bring artists and arts experiences into K-12 Schools throughout the province.
+Our work engages thousands of students, and hundreds of artists and educators each year through arts-integrated learning experiences.
+This takes the form of artist performances in schools, long-term artists residencies funded through our granting program, and artists and educators who participate in our professional development offerings and bring their learning back to the classroom.

 “The Vancouver School Board must acknowledge its dismissal of several incidents of blatant anti-Black racism including hate speech and systemic practices, and commit to an anti-racism policy in collaboration with Black and Indigenous community organizations.” - Black Lives Matter - Vancouver

-We hope that the Superintendent and trustees thoroughly read the petition created by Vancouver community members and commit to meeting the demands of Vancouver students, parents, community members, and educators.
-We encourage the VSB to vote accordingly on the other motions in this meeting related to Anti-Racism in Vancouver Public Schools.
-We ask the VSB to further advocate for systemic change in collaboration with Black and Indigenous community organizers, taking steps to address inequalities among youth that are reinforced by our education system and reverberate throughout our society.
+We hope that the Superintendent and trustees read the petition created by Vancouver community members and commit to meeting the demands supported by Vancouver students, parents, community members, and educators.
+We hope the VSB further advocates for policies, including a stronger anti-racism policy, in collaboration with Black and Indigenous community organizers to address inequalities among youth that reverberate throughout our society.

 ArtStarts in Schools Society